Last updated November 2023

 When you walk across the floor of a supermarket, school, or hospital, you’re likely treading on vinyl.
 It can be manufactured with a top layer that includes a wood grain design.
 Since it is plastic, vinyl isn’t affected by moisture, isn’t easily discolored by sunlight, and is the easiest to clean of all the flooring options.

-Vinyl flooring comes in rolls, tiles, and planks or strips cut to look like wood.
-In addition to durability, vinyl’s main selling point is price: Even the highest-quality varieties are relatively inexpensive, from $2 to $6 per square foot, installed.
-But, unfortunately, even the best vinyl products look like, well, vinyl—but manufacturers continue to improve product appearance and texture to better mimic wood or stone flooring.
+Vinyl flooring comes in rolls, tiles, planks, or strips.
+In addition to durability, vinyl’s main selling point is price: Even the highest-quality varieties are relatively inexpensive, from $4 to $8 per square foot, installed.
+Unfortunately, vinyl products can still look like, well, vinyl—but manufacturers continue to improve product appearance and texture to better mimic wood or stone flooring.

 Often confused with vinyl, most linoleum is made from natural products—such as linseed oil from flax, wood powder, limestone, and resins—backed with jute.
 It is more eco-friendly than most other flooring options—and it is durable, easy to clean, and not easily damaged by moisture.

-Like vinyl, linoleum comes in rolls, tiles, and planks or strips cut to look like wooden pieces.
-In general, thicker products are of higher quality.
-Most linoleum products are inexpensive, from $4 to $8 per square foot, including installation.
-But the best-quality linoleum products, which mimic wood, are expensive, $9 or more per square foot installed.
+Like vinyl, linoleum comes in rolls, tiles, planks, or strips.
+In general, thicker products are better quality.
+Most linoleum products are inexpensive, from $3 to $8 per square foot, including installation.
+But the best-quality linoleum products, which mimic wood, are expensive, at $10 or more per square foot, installed.

 Other options include bamboo and cork, which are renewable resources that offer distinctive looks.

 Selecting a Supplier and Installer—and Getting Good Prices